-At the end of the course, there will be a written exam in which 5 radiographic images with 30 anatomical structures to be named correctly will be presented.
+At the end of the lectures, for the assessment of learning there will be a written exam with 5 radiographic images with 30 anatomical structures to be named correctly.
 18 will be the minimum score to pass the written test.